Pakistan: PPP chairman Bilawal Bhutto’s convoy attacked in party stronghold Lyari

 Angry protesters attacked the convoy of Pakistan Peoples Party (PPP) chairman Bilawal Bhutto in the party’s traditional stronghold Lyari, leaving two people injured and vehicles damaged, police said.

-Party leader Saeed Ghani said two workers were injured in the attack and accused other parties like the Pakistan Tehreek-e-Insaaf and the Mutthaida Qaumi Movement for the violence.
+Party leader Saeed Ghani said two workers were injured in the attack and accused other parties like the Pakistan Tehreek-e-Insaaf and the Muttahida Qaumi Movement for the violence.

 A statement issued in the evening quoted Bilawal Bhutto as saying that he would not be deterred by the violence.
 “Lyari is in my blood.
 I will go to every nook and corner of the country with my party manifesto.
 We have to defeat these violent elements; not give in to them.
 I will not be scared into submission by such forces,” the PPP chairman said, according to a spokesperson.